Olek Czyż

-Aleksander "Olek" Czyż is a Polish professional basketball player.
+Aleksander "Olek" Czyż is a Polish former professional basketball player.
 He has also represented the Polish national team.

 Early years and college

 Czyż grew up playing basketball in Poland.
 He first started playing when he was 10 years old for a club team called Prokom Trefl Gdynia.
-At the age of 14, he moved with his mother and sister to the United States and attended Reno High School, in Reno, Nevada where he was a two-time state champion.
+At the age of 14, he moved with his mother and sister to the United States and attended Reno High School, in Reno, Nevada, where he was a two-time state champion.
 He received scholarship offers to attend colleges around the country going into his senior year at Reno High School.
 Throughout his collegiate freshman, and half of his sophomore basketball season, Olek played for Duke University in North Carolina.
 He transferred to the University of Nevada, Reno, in Reno where he played during the 2010–11 and 2011–12 seasons.
 During his junior year, he was selected for the WAC All-Newcomer team.
 During his senior year, he was selected for the first-team All-WAC and led the Wolf Pack to a conference championship.
 Czyż graduated from Nevada with a bachelor's degree in speech communications in May 2012.